 If you have a right bundle branch block and you're otherwise healthy, you might not need a full evaluation.
 If you have a left bundle branch block, you will need a full evaluation.

 Tests that can be used to diagnose a bundle branch block or its causes include:

 - Electrocardiogram (ECG or EKG).
 This quick and painless test measures the electrical activity of the heart.
 During an electrocardiogram (ECG), sensors (electrodes) are attached to the skin on your chest and sometimes to the arms or legs.
 An can show how well the heart is beating.
 It can show signs of a bundle branch block, as well as which side is being affected.

 - Echocardiogram.
 This test uses sound waves to provide detailed images of the heart and heart valves.
-It can show the structure and the thickness of your heart muscle and whether your heart valves are moving normally.
+It can show the structure and the thickness of your heart muscle.
+It can show whether your heart valves are moving normally.
 Your doctor can use this test to pinpoint a condition that caused the bundle branch block.

-However, if you have a heart condition causing bundle branch block, treatment might involve medications to reduce high blood pressure or lessen the effects of heart failure.
+If you have a heart condition causing bundle branch block, treatment might involve medications to reduce high blood pressure or reduce symptoms of heart failure.

-- A pacemaker.
 If you have bundle branch block and a history of fainting, your doctor might recommend a pacemaker.
-This compact device is implanted under the skin of your upper chest (internal pacemaker) with two wires that connect to the right side of your heart.
-The pacemaker provides electrical impulses when needed to keep your heart beating regularly.
+A pacemaker is a compact device implanted under the skin of your upper chest with two wires that connect to the right side of your heart.
+The pacemaker releases electrical impulses when needed to keep your heart beating regularly

 Preparing for your appointment